uniti-wireless/2021-fullstack-exercise/readme.md

 Develop an API in C# .Net Core with 2 endpoints:
 1. Authorizes usernames and passwords - `auth` key in `exercise.yaml`, and returns a JWT to authenticate against the customer endpoint
 2. Shows customer data - `customers` key in `exercise.yaml`
+  a.
+It must provide filters on the following:
+      tags
+      number of employees - 1-10 employees, 11-50 employees, 50+ employees
+  b. it must implement paging

 #### Frontend